AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Lower Rates

-While getting truly cheap auto insurance in Michigan may be impossible for a high-risk driver, you can keep auto insurance rates as low as possible in a few ways:
+While finding cheap auto insurance in Michigan may be difficult for high-risk drivers, here are ways to keep auto insurance rates as low as possible:

-1. Get the minimum auto insurance coverage: The state of Michigan only requires some drivers to get personal injury protection (PIP) and for all to get property protection (PPI) and residual bodily injury and property damage liability (BI/PD):
+1. Get minimum auto insurance coverage: Michigan requires drivers to get personal injury protection (PIP), property protection (PPI) and residual bodily injury and property damage liability (BI/PD).

-• PPI: PPI pays for other people’s property damage that you caused, including damages to buildings and fences, but does not include damages to cars unless they are properly parked.
+• PPI: PPI covers property damage you cause to others, including damages to buildings and fences (not vehicles unless parked).
 The limit is $1 million.

-2. Raise your deductible: If you decide to buy more than the minimum and include collision/comprehensive coverage, raising your deductible will lower your rates.
+2. Raise your deductible: If you have collision/comprehensive coverage, raising your deductible will lower your rates.

-4. Bundle multiple policies: If you have additional insurance policies besides auto, bundle them under the same provider.
+4. Bundle multiple policies: If you have additional insurance policies besides auto, bundling them with one provider can yield savings.

 Is High-Risk Forever?